liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/01-installing-blade-cli.markdown

 +$$$

-**Note:** The Liferay Project SDK installer adds JPM to your path.
-This is used to install/update Blade CLI.
+**Note:** The Liferay Project SDK installer attempts to add JPM to your path.
 For Windows, it uses the Windows registry.
-For Mac/Linux, it uses `.bashrc` or `.zshrc`; other shells are not supported.
+For Mac/Linux, it updates `.bashrc` or `.zshrc`.

-Mac/Linux users must open a new shell after the installer finishes for the new features to be available.
+At a minimum, Mac/Linux users must open a new shell after the installer finishes for the new features to be available.
+If, however, you're using a different shell (i.e., Korn, csh, etc.) or you've customized your CLI via `.profile` or some other configuration file, you must add JPM to your path manually.

 $$$